nofrillsplugins/matomo-simple-ab-testing/README.md

 1. From Dashboard -> Simple A/B Testing -> Create a new experiment.
 2. Set a name for the experiment.
 3. Insert custom CSS or JS for the variant.
-4. Specify a Custom Dimension (a Visit Dimension) for the experiment.

 ## Activate the experiment